Healthy Habits: How to Lose Lower Belly Fat and Embrace Your Beauty

 These changes may help you lose lower belly fat.
 They represent a holistic and healthy approach to full-body health and overall wellness.
 While there's no way to tell your body to lose fat here and not there, by making a few lifestyle tweaks, you'll set yourself up for a trimmer waistline.

-1. Tweak Your Macros
+1. Optimize Your Macros

-2. Get Enough Sleep
+2. Prioritize Sleep

 3. HIIT (High-Intensity Interval Training)